ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Introduction

-Geometry-aware neural architectures have been developed to better address arbitrary and irregular domains.
+Geometry-aware neural architectures have been developed to address arbitrary and irregular domains more effectively.
 Graph neural networks (GNNs) naturally operate on unstructured meshes and graph representations, making them well suited for surrogate modeling on complex geometries \cite{wu2020comprehensive,horie2022physics}.
-Point-based networks, such as PointNets \cite{qi2017pointnet, kashefi2022physics}, or its variant Point-DeepONet\cite{park2026point}, directly process point clouds without requiring mesh connectivity, providing a flexible representation for irregular domains.
-Transformer\cite{vaswani2017attention}-based models \cite{li2022transformer,wen2025geometry,liu2026geometry}, equipped with attention mechanisms, offer a powerful framework for capturing long-range dependencies and integrating geometric information with physical parameters, and have shown strong potential for learning operators across varying geometries.
+Point-based networks, such as PointNets \cite{qi2017pointnet, kashefi2022physics} and their variant Point-DeepONet\cite{park2026point}, process point clouds directly without requiring mesh connectivity and therefore provide a flexible representation for irregular domains.
+Transformer\cite{vaswani2017attention}-based models \cite{li2022transformer,wen2025geometry,liu2026geometry}, equipped with attention mechanisms, offer a powerful framework for capturing long-range dependencies and integrating geometric information with physical parameters, and have shown strong promise for learning operators across varying geometries.